HP pays $108 million to settle DOJ, SEC corruption probes

-SAN FRANCISCO Hewlett-Packard will pay $108 million and agreed to take on certain reporting and compliance obligations to settle a Justice Department and SEC investigation into potential violations of the Foreign Corrupt Practices Act.
+SAN FRANCISCO Hewlett-Packard will pay $108 million (64 million pounds) and agreed to take on certain reporting and compliance obligations to settle a Justice Department and SEC investigation into potential violations of the Foreign Corrupt Practices Act.

 HP declined to comment on the specifics of that case.
 It did not elaborate on what obligations it agreed to take on in its settlement of the U.S. probes.